andypowe11/AWS-Alexa-Pingdom-Skill/README.md

 # AWS Alexa Pingdom Skill

-An Alexa skill to find out the status of any websites you monitor with Pingdom, built using Claudia.js and the Alexa Skills Kit.
+An Alexa skill that can be used to find out the status of any websites you monitor with Pingdom, built using Claudia.js and the Alexa Skills Kit.
 The following Alexa commands are available:

     Alexa, ask Pingdom for an overview
     Alexa, ask Pingdom for a summary of website_name